<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 • Online file storage - store your files and work materials on an office shared drive or in the cloud to enable remote access and the ability to back up your work.

-After reducing paper, you will be surprised how uncluttered and open a traditional office will feel.
+After reducing paper, you will be surprised at how uncluttered and open a traditional office will feel.
 This is a critical step in making the hybrid office transition.

 Communicate and Set Up a Prototype

-Once the decision to transition to a hybrid office has been made, it is important to engage all managers and employees in space planning activities.
+Once the decision to transition to a hybrid office has been made, it is essential to engage all managers and employees in space planning activities.
 At the outset, town hall meetings, surveys, focus groups, workshops, and other written and verbal communication can be used to keep employees informed and engaged.
-The more employees are updated, consulted, and trained throughout the process, the more likely they will be to embrace the change.
+The more employees are updated, consulted, and trained throughout the process, the more likely they will embrace the change.

 Government Office of the Future